Growing a child inside of you is no small feat.

 In many respects, prenatal vitamins are not dissimilar to standard daily supplements in terms of ingredients, but they are amped up and designed to target the specific nutrient gaps that pop up for people who are pregnant.

-A commonly consumed prenatal vitamin is folic acid — also known as folate (the natural form versus man-made) — which is a B vitamin that can help bolster your immune system and protect your baby against birth defects like spina bifida and other neural tube defects.
+A commonly consumed prenatal vitamin is folic acid — also known as folate (the natural form versus man-made) [1] — which is a B vitamin that can help bolster your immune system and protect your baby against certain birth defects [2].

-It's important to note that folic acid doesn't suit everyone though, with more than one in three people having difficulty using folic acid in their body due to a common genetic variant.
+It's important to note that folic acid doesn't suit everyone though, with more than 1 in 3 people having difficulty using folic acid in their body due to a common genetic variant.

 The difference between prenatal vitamins and daily vitamins